kkzero241/worx-ani/README.md

 ## Palette List
 A 0x300 byte long array of palette data, stored as 18-bit RGB666 values.
 ## Unknown List
 Self-explanatory, I'm not sure what this data is, seems to be 4 times the frame count plus 1 in size though.
+Every fourth byte seems to only have nybbles of 0, 7, 9, and E.
 ## Frame Pointer List
 An array of size 4 times the frame count plus 1.
 Contains pointers to the data for each animation frame, plus the last one pointing to the end of the file.
 Also followed by unknown data before the first frame.
 ## Frame Data